taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Tahoe: **"*Wa-wait, seriously?*"**

 Iúna: **"*Yes.
-We need all of the protections we can get right now.*"**

-Tahoe: **"*You been thinking about what Pigsah said?*"**

-Iúna: **"*I hate to admit it, but they're right - it's relatively easy right *now* to live without body mods.
-But once all the schools require every student to get an **INFO-SPHERE** mod, once every industry requires employees to use body mods in order to be qualified for the job...our children **won't** have a choice.
-They'll have to list their body mods on their CV, you just won't be a qualified human *adult* if you don't have a body mod.*"**
+Pigsah was right - it's relatively easy *now* to live without body mods.
+But once the schools require head mods for every student, once every industry requires body mods in order to be qualified for the job...our children **won't** have a choice.
+You just won't be a qualified human *adult* if you don't have a body mod.*"**

-Tahoe: **"*But...declaring ourselves a religion...it just feels like we're setting ourselves up for all the pitfalls of a *cult*.*"**
+Tahoe: **"*But...doesn't that feel too close to...a *cult*??"**

-Iúna: **"*I know, that's why I intially voted against it.
-But we can't just empower individual decisions -- we have to figure how to co-exist with the rest of society.
+Iúna: **"*That's why I intially voted against it.
+But we have to figure how to co-exist with the rest of society.
 If we don't take drastic measures, in just 10 years it will be *impossible* to live without constant surveillance.*"**

 ### Page 12

-Tahoe: **"*But there's so much we still haven't figured out...long-distance communication, ways to aid our memories and gain perspective on our behaviour...*"**
+Tahoe: **"*But there's so much we still haven't figured out...long-distance communication, ways to aid our memories...*"**

 Iúna: **"*That's why I've changed my mind.
 Our eSyrup research needs to expand, and it needs to stay under the radar.
 Tahoe, do you know what that research group in Brazil published last month?*"**

 Tahoe: **"*What?*"**

-Iúna: **"*The first successful splice of eSyrup with a living organic compound, a recipe for creating eSyrup *biofilm*!*"**
+Iúna: **"*The first successful splice of eSyrup with living cells, a recipe for creating eSyrup *biofilm*!*"**

-Tahoe: **"*...Sorry Mama Bird, I don't follow eSyrup research like you do.
+Tahoe: **"*...Sorry Mama Bird, I don't follow.
 Why should I care about biofilm?*"**

 Iúna: **"*Because that's the *beginning*.
-Those bastards managed it before Space Consortium, got it published before Space Consortium could patent it.
-Remember how we once talked about synthetic companion creatures, that can act like portable, non-invasive **INFO-SPHERES**?*"**
+They managed it before Space Consortium, got it *published* before Space Consortium could patent it.
+Remember the mechapet idea??*"**

 Tahoe: **"*Yeah, but didn't we decide it wasn't possible?*"**

-Iúna: **"It's possible now. *If they can splice eSyrup with a microcolony of bacteria, then we can figure out how to splice eSyrup into bigger, more complex living things.
-And if building these creatures is part of our religious practice...*"**
+Iúna: **"It's possible now. *Splicing eSyrup with a microcolony of bacteria was the first step towards splicing eSyrup into bigger, more complex creatures.
+And if this is all part of our religious practice...*"**

-Iúna: **"*...then we have much stronger grounds to deny oversight by Space Consortium, or any national government!*"**
+Iúna: **"*...then we'll have protection against oversight by Space Consortium, or any national government!*"**

 ## Chapter 2: Where Thunder Goes When It Dies